 We also publish student writing on our blog, a platform we use for a variety of pieces that deal with policy.
 We’ve published long-form student writing on topics ranging from refugee issues to the legal status of the war against the Islamic State.
 We’ve published student reactions to current events like renewed conflict on the Korean peninsula and the GOP’s attempts to repeal the Affordable Care Act.
 We’ve also published student opinions on broader policy issues, from the efficacy of means testing to the way neoliberal economic policies have effected the way we discuss immigration.

-If any of this work sounds like something you’d be interested in, we would encourage you to reach out to us, or, better yet, come to our meetings on Thursdays, in 224 Erikson Hall.
+If any of this work sounds like something you’d be interested in, we would encourage you to reach out to us, or, better yet, come to our meetings on Mondays, in 226 Erikson Hall.
 We hope to see you there!